-In a Taijiquan (Tai Chi) class, the teacher will repeatedly remember the students to relax.
-If there isn’t any clarification on the meaning of relaxation, are at risk of becoming weaker, and not stronger, by going in the wrong direction.
+In a Taijiquan (Tai Chi) class, the teacher will repeatedly remind the students to relax.
+If there isn’t any clarification on the meaning of relaxation, the students are at risk of becoming weaker, and not stronger, by going in the wrong direction.

 There’s a missing link in this equation: the correct posture.
 Only when coupled with the correct posture, relaxation will result in stability and power.